ome/training-scripts/maintenance/idr0021-data-prep.md

 This will Analyse Particles and create ROIs on all channels of each Image.

-NB: we may also have this script create Tables on Images or Datasets as an example of how to create Tables from ImageJ, but these won't be used in the workshop.
+N.B. we may also have this script create Tables on Images or Datasets as an example of how to create Tables from Fiji, but these won't be used in the workshop.

 Create Map Annotations and Table from ROIs